-All toilet buildings and fixtures must be cleaned at least twice per week and inspected each day the Contractor or other staff members are in the parks.
+All toilet buildings and fixtures must be cleaned at least twice per week and inspected each day the Contractor or other staff members are in the facility.
 Messy toilets must be cleaned whenever found.
 Each toilet must be furnished with two rolls of paper in theft proof hangers, plus fumigants.

 All parts (inside and outside) of the toilet fixture, including seats and lids shall be scrubbed and washed down with an approved cleaning solution and water.
 A long-handled brush shall be used to clean the inside and outside of the toilet fixture.
 After cleaning with the soap solution, the toilet seat and toilet lid must be rinsed with fresh water.
 A pressurized water pump may be used.
 Pooled water shall be removed from the floor with a broom or squeegee.
-Pooled water shall be swept away from in front of the door.
+Pooled water shall be swept away from the door entrance way.

 All walls, edges, and floors shall be free of dust, dirt and loose material.
-Fecal matter found on the floors, walls or side of the toilet shall be placed in the pit using a shovel, and residue removed by scrubbing with a brush and cleaning solution or pressurized water spray.
+Fecal matter found on the floors, walls or side of the toilet shall be placed in the pit /vault using a shovel, and residue removed by scrubbing with a brush and cleaning solution or pressurized water spray.

-All writing or marking on the walls must be obliterated by erasure, sanding, washing, or over-painting, immediately upon discovery.
+All writing or marking on the walls must be removed by erasure, sanding, washing, or over-painting, immediately upon discovery.

 A fumigant or bacterial agent must be used to control odors in the vault or pit.
 Severe odor problems may require repeated treatments.
-Solution shall be poured evenly over the fecal matter.
+Solution shall be poured evenly over the fecal matter in the pit/vault.

 If insects are observed inside the pit, the Contractor must spray the inside with insecticide.
-The Contractor is responsible for scheduling the pits pumped and cleaned to prevent the pits from getting too full and enhance odor control.
+The Contractor is responsible for scheduling vault pumping and cleaning to prevent the vaults from getting too full and to assist with odor control.
 A certified sewage handler must pump toilet vaults whenever the sewage level reaches 12 inches below the floor level.
-All solids and liquids shall be removed from the parks and taken to an approved facility.
+All solids and liquids shall be removed from the facility and taken to an approved facility.

 The Contractor shall repair all deficient hinges, springs, hooks, latches, or other door hardware upon discovery.
 Rusty or faulty toilet seats must be fixed or replaced.
-If damage is beyond the immediate capability of repair, it must be reported to the project manager within 24 hours of discovery and provide details on how and when the damage will be repaired.
+If damage is beyond the immediate capability of repair, it must be reported to the project director within 24 hours of discovery and provide details on how and when the damage will be repaired.

-Spider webs and wasp nests found inside along wall and ceiling seams and those found under outside rooflines shall be removed upon discovery.
+Spider webs and wasp nests found inside the vault latrines and those found outside along rooflines shall be removed upon discovery.